Frequent Student Questions

 The junior residential accommodation is only a 3 minute walk from the school and offers a kitchen, dining and lounge area in each house along with a recreational area.

-We are in a fortunate position to know all our host families personally and have worked with many of them for years.
-For new families coming onboard we have a rigorous list of criteria that they have to meet.
-Once a Host Family fills out an application form with the school, we make contact first by phone to ask all relevant questions.
+We are in a fortunate position to know all our hosts personally and have worked with many of them for years.
+For new hosts, we have a rigorous list of criteria that they have to meet.
+Once they out an application form with the school, we make contact first by phone to ask all relevant questions.
 The next stage is to visit the home and the room to ensure that it is to DELS standards.
 If we are happy that all criteria is met, the next stage is to have the family garda (police ) vetted to ensure that no members have a criminal record.
 Students also have the opportunity to give feedback each week on host families in our weekly feedback forms.

 What happens on my first day?